-COL JRSES LEA RNING ACTIVI 1 TIES AS SESSMEN IT METH HODS Ontario Council of Academic Vice-Presidents Degree Level Expectations List courses here.
-For example, EDUC 4726 Diversity & Inclusion Depth and Breadth of Knowledge Developed knowledge and critical understanding of the key conce pts, methodologies, current advances, theoretical approaches and assumptions in a discipline overall, as well as in a specialized area of a discipline.
-Developed understanding of many of the major fields in a discipling including, where appropriate, from an interdisciplinary perspective how the fields may intersect with fields in related disciplines. e, and Developed ability to gather, review, evaluate and interpret information ation. and to compare the merits of alternate hypotheses or creative opt relevant to one or more fields in a discipline.
-Developed detailed knowledge of and experience in research in an area of the discipline.
-Developed critical thinking and analytical skills inside and outside t discipline. tne The ability to apply learning from one or more areas outside the discipline.
-Knowledge of Methodologies An understanding of methods of enquiry or creative activity, or bo th in their primary area of study that enables the student to: (II, III evaluate the appropriateness of different approaches to solvir ng problems using well established ideas and techniques; Ü devise and sustain arguments or solve problems using these methods; describe and comment upon particular aspects of current reserved as a second aspect and aspect aspect. earch or equivalent advanced scholarship.
-Application of Knowledge The ability to review, present and critically evaluate qualitative and d quantitative information to: develop lines of argument; make sound judgments in accordance with the major theories. , concepts and methods of the subject(s) of study;
+COURSES LEARNING ACTIVITIES ASSESSMENT METHODS Ontario Council of Academic Vice-Presidents Degree Level Expectations List courses here.
+For example, EDUC 4726 Diversity & Inclusion Depth and Breadth of Knowledge Developed knowledge and critical understanding of the key concep methodologies, current advances, theoretical approaches and assumptions in a discipline overall, as well as in a specialized area of discipline.
+Developed understanding of many of the major fields in a disciplin- including, where appropriate, from an interdisciplinary perspective how the fields may intersect with fields in related disciplines.
+Developed ability to gather, review, evaluate and interpret informa and to compare the merits of alternate hypotheses or creative opt relevant to one or more fields in a discipline. ions Developed detailed knowledge of and experience in research in an the discipline. area of Developed critical thinking and analytical skills inside and outside t discipline. he The ability to apply learning from one or more areas outside the discipline.
+Knowledge of Methodologies An understanding of methods of enquiry or creative activity, or both their primary area of study that enables the student to: th, in evaluate the appropriateness of different approaches to solvin problems using well established ideas and techniques; g devise and sustain arguments or solve problems using these methods; describe and comment upon particular aspects of current rese equivalent advanced scholarship. arch or Application of Knowledge The ability to review, present and critically evaluate qualitative and quantitative information to: Ł develop lines of argument; make sound judgments in accordance with the major theories, concepts and methods of the subject(s) of study; ,

-C OURSES LEA RNING ACT IVITIES ASSE SSMEN T METH IODS Ontario Council of Academic Vice-Presidents Degree Level Expectations List courses here.
-For example, EDUC 4726 Diversity & Inclusion apply underlying concepts, principles and techniques of analysi within and outside the discipline; s, both where appropriate, use this knowledge in the creative process.
-The ability to use a basic range of established techniques to: initiate and undertake critical evaluation of arguments, assumply abstract concepts and information; otions, propose solutions; frame appropriate questions for the purpose of solving a probl em; - solve a problem or create a new work.
+COURSES LEA RNING A ACTIVITIES ASSE SSMEN T METH IODS Ontario Council of Academic Vice-Presidents Degree Level Expectations For example, EDUC 4726 Diversity & Inclusion apply underlying concepts, principles and techniques of analysis, be within and outside the discipline; oth • where appropriate, use this knowledge in the creative process.
+The ability to use a basic range of established techniques to: initiate and undertake critical evaluation of arguments, assumption abstract concepts and information; ns, propose solutions; • frame appropriate questions for the purpose of solving a problem; ; solve a problem or create a new work.
 The ability to make use of scholarly reviews and primary sources.
-Communication Skills The ability to communicate information, arguments and analyses accurately and reliably, orally and in writing, to a range of audience es.
-Awareness of Limits of Knowledge An understanding of the limits to their own knowledge and ability, appreciation of the uncertainty, ambiguity and limits to knowledge how these might influence analyses and interpretations. , and Autonomy and Professional Capacity Qualities and transferable skills necessary for further study, employ community involvement and other activities requiring: /ment, the exercise of initiative, personal responsibility and accountable both personal and group contexts; oility in working effectively with others; decision making in complex contexts.
-The ability to identify and address their own learning needs in char circumstances, both within, and to select, an appropriate program further study.
-Behaviour consistent with academic integrity and social responsibil ity.
+Communication Skills The ability to communicate information, arguments and analyses accurately and reliably, orally and in writing, to a range of audiences.
+Awareness of Limits of Knowledge 1 An understanding of the limits to their own knowledge and ability, and appreciation of the uncertainty, ambiguity and limits to knowledge, an how these might influence analyses and interpretations.
+Autonomy and Professional Capacity Qualities and transferable skills necessary for further study, employme community involvement and other activities requiring: ent, the exercise of initiative, personal responsibility and accountability both personal and group contexts; y in working effectively with others; • decision making in complex contexts.
+The ability to identify and address their own learning needs in changing circumstances, both within, and to select, an appropriate program of further study. g Behaviour consistent with academic integrity and social responsibility.